~ Everyone’s favorite flavors of pizza and hamburgers combined in one juicy, satisfying sandwich! Quick and easy – with make-ahead tips, too! ~

 And while we’re in the business of granting wishes and fulfilling dreams, here’s one more little bonus for all you busy, busy cooks: They’re speedy-quick and really easy to make ahead of time, too.
 (Yay – THK make-ahead tips!) …

-- You can prep these burgers earlier in the day or even a day ahead.
-Just store the patties, tightly wrapped in the fridge, until you’re ready to cook them.
+- You can prep these burgers earlier in the day or even a day ahead (just like our Italian Grilled Hamburgers).
+Store the patties, tightly wrapped in the fridge, until you’re ready to cook them.

 - Or, make them way in advance and freeze them (uncooked) until you need them.
 It’s the perfect solution if you like to plan ahead for parties or cookouts!